IgniteUI/igniteui-docfx/en/components/map_geographic_shape_polygon_series.md

 ## Using Shape Polygon Series

-The `GeographicShapeSeries` is a visual map element that displays geo-spatial data using shape polygons in a geographic context.
+Use the map component's `GeographicShapeSeries` to display geo-spatial data using shape polygons in a geographic context.
 This type of geographic series is often used to render shapes of countries or regions defined by geographic locations.

 ### Demo